hinaloe/ajax-comment/readme.txt

 **Require**

 You have to install [WP REST API v2](https://wordpress.org/plugins/rest-api/) to use this plugin.

 == Changelog ==

+= 2016-09-20 =
+- renew way to detect WP-API

 = 2016-08-16 =
-- Support hi resolution icon. (for HiDPI screen: thats well known like as Retina)
+- Support hi-resolution icon. (for HiDPI screen: thats well known like as Retina)
 - Show the message 'Your comment is awaiting moderation'.
 You can customize message with translate.

 = 2016-08-15 =
 Compatibility with last version of wp-api.js

 = 0.1 =
 * Init